-15.3 Late registration
+Late registration

-In the case of a late registration where a taxable person is registered retrospectively, his first longer period may be more than 12 months.
+31. There are also other instances where a longer period (or tax year) applicable to a mixed supplier does not consist of 12 calendar months.
+For instance, in the case of a late registration where a taxable person is registered retrospectively, his first longer period may be more than 12 months.
 Therefore, he is required to divide the longer period into first and subsequent tax years for the purpose of making adjustments and recovery of residual input tax.